Children’s Ministry at Redeemer

 Baptism

 Our children are baptized, and thus acknowledged as full members of the church.
 We should commit to helping them see themselves as such.
 At each child’s baptism adults take vows to nurture their faith—we weekly recommit to this as we dip our fingers into the water of our baptism.
 After baptisms we celebrate!
 We want to acknowledge and celebrate a new member into our family at Redeemer.
+Listen to our podcast episode about infant baptism here.

 First Communion